Why does Hypnotherapy/ Hypnosis work when other methods don't?

 Apart from wanting to be hypnotised, it is important that you have realistic expectations of what it will feel like to by hypnotised.
 The best expectation you can have to help you do this is that you will feel more relaxed when you come out of hypnosis.

-Sometimes people become to preoccupied with looking for signs that they are hypnotised and as such fail to follow the guidance of their hypnotherapist.
 By doing this and thinking you are not 'going under' or being resistant to hypnosis relaxation is rarely achieved.
 This is quite ironic as relaxation is a key component of hypnosis and by doing either of these things people often prevent it.

-Relaxation is a gradual process which is always achieved by the end of each of my sessions.
 Therefore, it is most important to simply focus on letting go and relaxing whilst concentrating on my voice so that I can guide you into deeper relaxation.
 To facilitate this I include Progressive Relaxation to help you release physical tension.

 How do you hypnotise someone?